yqy2001/yqy2001.github.io/_pages/about.md

 ## Research Persuit

-I am devoting all myself to pursue a *big convergence of language, vision and multimodal learning*, to help machines comprehensively understand the fanscinating world, like person.
+I am devoting all myself to pursue a *big convergence of language, vision and multimodal learning*, to help machines comprehensively understand the fanscinating world, like human.

 ## Publication